 As described in Control Flow, a switch statement must be exhaustive when considering an enumeration's cases.
-If the case for .west is omitted, this code does not compile, because it does not consider the complete list of CompassPoint cases.
-Requiring exhaustiveness ensures that enumeration cases are not accidentally omitted.
+If the case for .west is omitted, this code doesn't compile, because it doesn't consider the complete list of CompassPoint cases.
+Requiring exhaustiveness ensures that enumeration cases aren't accidentally omitted.

-When it is not appropriate to provide a case for every enumeration case, you can provide a default case to cover any cases that are not addressed explicitly:
+When it isn't appropriate to provide a case for every enumeration case, you can provide a default case to cover any cases that aren't addressed explicitly:

 '''

+let somePlanet = Planet.earth

 1

-let somePlanet = Planet.earth
+switch somePlanet {

 2

-switch somePlanet {
+case .earth:

 3

-case .earth:

 print("Mostly harmless")

 4

+default:

 5

-default:

 print("Not a safe place for humans")

 6

 7

 }

 // Prints "Mostly harmless"

 8

 '''